lamastex/scalable-data-science/_sds/basics/infrastructure/onpremise/dockerCompose/readmes/README.md

   Zeppelin.
 - **Kafka**: The default port for the built-in Zookeeper is 2181 and the default port for Kafka clients is 9092.
+- **On-premise cluster**: To use these tools in a cluster with more than one node, read up on docker swarm and docker stack.